larryn35/Bookworm/README.md

 Project 11 from 100 Days of SwiftUI (https://www.hackingwithswift.com/100/swiftui)

-App that calculates amount for tipping and bill splitting.
+App that allows users to store book details and reviews.

 Topics covered:
 - Creating a custom component with @Binding